tsengwoody/Access8Math/readme.md

 * Provide auto-generated additional information: In Interactive Mode, the system provides additional information about the number of items when meanings of sub-nodes are not fully defined in a math rule.
 This feature applies to situations where some MathML markups may have a variable number of sub-nodes, such as tables, matrices, or equations.
 The system provides additional information like "first column", "second item", and so on, while navigating.
 If not willing to hear the additional information, uncheck this setting.

-* Use an audio effect to indicate that no movement is possible: When checked, a beep sound appears when it’s not possible to move to a new item; when unchecked, the sound will be replaced by the text "no movement".
+* Use an sound effect to indicate that no movement is possible: When checked, a beep sound appears when it’s not possible to move to a new item; when unchecked, the sound will be replaced by the text "no movement".

 ## Writing Features

-### Access8Math Editor and Access8Math Document
+### Access8Math Editor

-Since Windows 11, the editor of Notepad is a Rich Text Editor (RTE) instead of a traditional editor, so it’s necessary to use Access8Math Editor to be able to use the writing gestures in Windows 11.
-The editor also offers the ability to open old files, save files, preview, and more.
-On the other hand, in Windows 10 or earlier, either Access8Math editor or Windows Notepad can be used.

-With Access8Math editor, it’s possible to write Markdown documents and add resources such as images and links in the editor.
-When clicking the Export button in the editor, the referenced resources in the document will be compressed into a zip file, which is an Access8Math Document file.
-Please refer to the "Importing and Exporting'' section of this document for more details.
+Access8Math editor allows users to write Markdown documents and add resources (such as images, links, etc.) to the editor’s workspace for referencing them in a document.

+When exporting documents, Access8Math editor converts Markdown files into HTML files which displays both the text and the math content.
+The resources in the document will be archived into the output zip file.
+This allows the exported HTML file to display various types of contents (such as text, math, images, videos, and audios).

+For more information on how to use the import and export features, please refer to the "Import and Export'' section of this document.

 ### Separators